SryNext/SryNext/README.md

 A developer from Austria.

-Right now I'm expanding my skills with C# and Python by myself, as well as learning about Cyber Security and Ethical Hacking @ZeroToMastery.
+Right now I'm expanding my skills with C# and Machine learning by the University of Michigan, as well as learning about Cyber Security and Ethical Hacking @ZeroToMastery.